../../../175pxls.gif (78 bytes)

 Provided that it complies with its duty to assess a matter objectively, a panel enjoys the freedom to decide which legal issues it must address in order to resolve a dispute.
 Moreover, in some instances, a panel’s decision to continue its legal analysis and to make factual findings beyond those that are strictly necessary to resolve the dispute may assist the Appellate Body should it later be called upon to complete the analysis, as, for example, in this case.

 C.4.27 EC — Export Subsidies on Sugar, paras.
-337-341 and footnote 537 to para.
-339 back to top
+337–341 and Footnote 537 back to top

 (WT/DS265/AB/R, WT/DS266/AB/R, WT/DS283/AB/R)

-In several previous disputes, the Appellate Body examined an issue “not specifically addressed by the panel, in order to complete the legal analysis and resolve the dispute between the parties”.
-However, the Appellate Body has declined to complete the legal analysis where “the factual findings of the panel and the undisputed facts in the panel record” did not provide a sufficient basis for the legal analysis by the Appellate Body.
-Moreover, as Article 17.6 of the DSU limits appeals to “issues of law covered in the panel report and legal interpretations developed by the panel”, the Appellate Body has also previously declined to complete the legal analysis of a panel in circumstances where that would involve addressing claims “which the panel had not examined at all”.
-In addition, the Appellate Body has indicated that it may complete the analysis only if the provision that a panel has not examined is “closely related” to a provision that the panel has examined, and that the two are “part of a logical continuum”.
+In several previous disputes, the Appellate Body examined an issue “not specifically addressed by the Panel, in order to complete the legal analysis and resolve the dispute between the parties”.
+However, the Appellate Body has declined to complete the legal analysis where “the factual findings of the Panel and the undisputed facts in the Panel record” did not provide a sufficient basis for the legal analysis by the Appellate Body.
+Moreover, as Article 17.6 of the DSU limits appeals to “issues of law covered in the Panel report and legal interpretations developed by the Panel”, the Appellate Body has also previously declined to complete the legal analysis of a panel in circumstances where that would involve addressing claims “which the Panel had not examined at all”.
+In addition, the Appellate Body has indicated that it may complete the analysis only if the provision that a panel has not examined is “closely related” to a provision that the Panel has examined, and that the two are “part of a logical continuum”.

 Turning to the specific case before us, we note that the Complaining Parties argue that their claims under the SCM Agreement are closely related to their claims under the Agreement on Agriculture.
 We are not persuaded, however, that Articles 3, 8, and 9.1 of the Agreement on Agriculture, on the one hand, and Articles 3.1(a), 3.2, and items (a) and (d) of the Illustrative List of the SCM Agreement, on the other hand, are “closely related”, because the issues presented under the two Agreements are different in several respects.